irinaaZ/login-tests-codeceptjs/README.md

+1. add file credentials.config.js into project's root (attached in the email)
-1. firstly, you need to install playwright: npx playwright install
+2. firstly, you need to install playwright: npx playwright install
-2. then, the login test could be run, scripts are located in package.json file
+3. then, the login test could be run, scripts are located in package.json file